Fixed-fee leasehold conveyancing in Langham:

 • Registering of the assignment of the change of lessee after a sale

-Your lawyer will have no control over the level of the charges for this information but the average costs for the information for Langham leasehold property is £350.
+Your solicitor will have no control over the level of the charges for this information but the average costs for the information for Langham leasehold premises is £350.
 For Langham conveyancing transactions it is customary for the seller to pay for these costs.
 The landlord or their agents are under no legal obligation to answer such questions most will be willing to do so - albeit often at exorbitant prices where the fees bear little relation to the work involved.
 Unfortunately there is no law that requires fixed charges for administrative tasks.
-Neither is there any legal time frame by which they are obliged to provide the information.
+Neither is there any legal time frame by which they are required to provide the information.

-What makes a Langham lease defective?
+What makes a Langham lease unacceptable for security purposes?

-• A provision to repair to or maintain parts of the building
+• Repairing obligations to or maintain parts of the building

 • A provision for the recovery of money spent for the benefit of another party.